 - 15. The Member States should implement all EU legislation for mutual recognition and judicial cooperation in criminal matters.
 Moreover, a review of the implementation of the relevant Framework Decisions and application of mutual legal assistance mechanisms should be undertaken by the Member States and relevant EU agencies.
-Through this, the Member States should identify and tackle obstacles to efficient proactive data exchange with foreign law enforcement authorities, EU agencies and other relevant actors.
+Through this, the Member States should identify and tack le obstacles to efficient proactive data exchange with foreign law enforcement authorities, EU agencies and other relevant actors.
 Spontaneous exchange of information in line with Council Decision 2007/845/JHA of 6 December 2007 concerning cooperation between asset recovery offices of the Member States in the field of tracing and identification of proceeds from, or other property related to, crime, should be further enhanced and the use of Council Framework Decision 2006/960/JHA of 18 December 2006 on simplifying the exchange of information and intelligence between law enforcement authorities of the Member States of the EU should be promoted. - 16.
-The Member States are invited to consider the setting up of central registers of bank accounts, or alternative efficient mechanisms, A centralised register of bank accounts should be set up in all Member States, in order to provide the relevant investigating authorities with access to necessary data, especially to allow speedy identification of bank accounts available to a person under investigation. - 17.
-When available, and subject to national rules, civil procedures should also be considered in addition to a supplement actions undertaken in the framework of the penal law.
-In addition, the Member States should consider the possibility of non-conviction based confiscation of illicit proceeds resulting from criminal offences, and the recognition of foreign non-conviction based confiscation requests, noting that Council Framework Decision

-2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders is limited to decisions of a criminal court.
+The Member States are invited to consider the setting up of central registers of bank accounts, or alternative efficient mechanisms, in order to provide the relevant investigating authorities with access to necessary data, especially to allow speedy identification of bank accounts available to a person under investigation. - 17.
+When available, and subject to national rules, civil procedures should also be considered in addition to actions undertaken in the framework of the penal law.
+In addition, the Member States should consider the possibility of non-conviction based confiscation of illicit proceeds resulting from criminal offences, and the recognition of foreign non-conviction based confiscation requests, noting that Council Framework Decision 2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders is limited to decisions of a criminal court.

-Council Framework Decision 2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders; OJ L 328, 24.11.2006, pp. 59-78.
+&lt;sup>1 Council Framework Decision 2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders; OJ L 328, 24.11.2006, pp. 59-78.